 Birthdays And Holidays

 Birthdays are celebrated at the school as a milestone in time and indication of the child’s growth.
 If you wish for your child’s birthday to be celebrated, please send a picture of your child at birth and each year after, as well as a corresponding written description of landmarks your child made or experienced each year.

 Lesser-known holidays will occasionally be celebrated with focus on diverse cultural and national customs.
 Holidays will not be celebrated out of deference to any specific religious affiliation.
 With regard to larger holidays, we tend not to add to the stimulation that the child is already getting outside the classroom; we enjoy providing a respite from the holiday frenzy.

 Children occasionally like to bring interesting items to share with classmates.
+Anyone may use the “Sharing Rug” and invite up to two people at a time.
 It is a good idea to help your child practice what to say about the sharing.
 Only one sharing item each day.
 Please assist your child in choosing a tasteful item to share such as: